Ian Moffitt: History

-Born in Sydney on 31 July 1926, Moffitt grew up in Taree on the north coast of New South Wales, He worked for The Sun as a copy boy and became a cadet early in 1945.
+Born in Sydney on 31 July 1926, Moffitt grew up in Taree on the north coast of New South Wales.
+He worked for The Sun as a copy boy and became a cadet early in 1945.

 In 1949, during the Chinese Civil War, he joined the staff of the South China Morning Post and it was his experience in Hong Kong and China that inspired The Retreat Of Radiance.
 First published in 1982 by William Collins, The Retreat Of Radiance was four months on the bestseller list, six weeks at number one.

 He then became a reporter, sub-editor, feature writer and foreign correspondent for Australian newspapers and magazines, including The Daily Mirror (Australia), The Sydney Morning Herald, The Australian and The Bulletin.

-His other novels were The Colour Man (published in the US as Presence Of Evil), Blue Angels, Death Adder Dreaming and Gilt Edge.
-He also wrote a collection of short stories, The Electric Jungle.

 Personal

 Moffitt married Elizabeth Saunders and had five children: Matthew, Annabel, Dominic, Frances and Sophie.
 Their eldest son, Matt, was the lead vocalist, guitarist and songwriter with Australian band Matt Finish, one of Australia's most popular live bands from the late seventies until the mid-nineties.
 Matt died in 2003.
 Sophie is a dancer, choreographer and contemporary dance teacher, whose production company ‘Bounce Productions’, is involved with corporate events in Australia, Asia, America and New Zealand.

-Ian's first marriage ended in divorce and he then married Margaret O'Sullivan, a journalist, literary agent, author of several cookbooks and co-author (with Candace Lewis) of Three of the Best - The Modern Woman's Guide to Everything (ABC Books, 2008).
+Ian's first marriage ended in divorce and he then married Margaret O'Sullivan, a journalist, literary agent, author of several cookbooks and co-author (with Candace Lewis) of Three of the Best – The Modern Woman's Guide to Everything (ABC Books, 2008).

 Ian Moffitt died on 1 November 2000.